What is a Timeshare and How Does It Work?

 What is a Timeshare?

-As we mentioned previously, a timeshare is a property (such as a villa or condo-style suite) that is divided for multiple owners by time.
-Most timeshares are divided into 52 weeks so that every owner can have an entire full week at the property.
+A timeshare is a vacation property (such as a villa or condo-style suite) that is divided for multiple owners by time.
+Most of the time, they are divided into 52 weeks so that every owner can have a full week at the property.
 The meaning of timeshare is as simple as it sounds!
-Owners share the property by time.
-Furthermore, the timeshare product has evolved past the fixed week usage, and many owners have converted into points-based usage of timeshare to provide more flexibility.
+Timeshare owners share the property by time.

 Deeded Timeshare

-A deeded timeshare property has the same ownership rights as actual real estate (however, unlike real estate, a timeshare is not an investment and does not appreciate).
-Deeded ownership means that the owner has the right to sell it, bequeath it, rent it or even give it away.
+A deeded timeshare property has the same ownership rights as actual real estate (however, unlike real estate, vacation ownership is not an investment and does not appreciate).
+Deeded ownership means the owner has the right to sell, bequeath, rent, or even give it away.

 Right to Use Timeshare